Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 # 📖 Educations
 - *2022.07 - 2024.07*, Master of Computer Science, University of Melbourne
-- *2018.09 - 2022.06*, Becholar of Science - Computer Science with Artificial Ingelligence, Univeristy of Nottingham Ningbo China
+- *2018.09 - 2022.06*, Bachelor of Science - Computer Science with Artificial Ingelligence, Univeristy of Nottingham Ningbo China